simonmittag/ingress-j8a/ReadMe.md

 # What?
 ingress-j8a is a kubernetes ingress controller, exposing ports 80, 443 on a j8a ingress-controller resource inside the cluster.
 Its role is to farm traffic to kubernetes services and their associated pods.
-The project is currently under construction and there is currently no public release.
+The is currently under construction and there is no release.

 ![](art/ingress-j8a.png)